-For this experience, and due to constraints of the schools, students had 35 minutes to make the exercises.
-The result is that each student will make a different number of exercises.
-This makes the algorithm comparison harder but, on the other hand, it is a real constraint when using class time.
-The axis "Time" represent the succession of exercises.
-For example, "Time 1" is the first exercises for all student, but if at time 30, some students have already finish before, they don't have made exercises at time 30, and with time the number of student decrease.
+For this experiment, and due to constraints of the schools, students had 40 minutes to do the exercises.
+Each student completes a different number of exercises.
+This makes the comparison of results between the different algorithms harder but, on the other hand, it is a real constraint when using class time.
+In the following results, the axis ''Time'' represents the succession of exercises.
+For example, ''Time 1'' is the first exercise for all students, but if at time 30, some students have already finished, they don't do the exercises at time 30, so with time the cumulative number of students decreases.

-We also considered that the experience would finish when a student finishes $60$ exercises or if it succeeds $3$ exercises of type $6$, shown as end in the results.
-Although this is a clear motivational cue to have a clear end of the game, it does not allow the students to reach their highest potential in all KC as it is clear from the results.

-Figure \ref{fig:time_nb_lvl} shows the trajectories of learning, i.e. the exercise that is being proposed to the learners (only showing the parameter Exercise Type).
-It is clear that the number of exercises done by each student is very different almost uniform between 12 and 40 exercises.
-We can see a strong difference between the two groups in terms of variability of exercises being proposed.
-RiARiT proposes more difficult exercises earlier and keeps easier exercises longer, showing a clear adaptation to the different learning rates and styles of students.
-Including something not modeled in our problem definition that is the reading skills and the proficiency in computer use.
-A complementary way to see this result is to observe, in Figure \ref{fig:max_rech_suc_lvl}, that RiARiT proposed the most difficult exercises to the student and they where also able to succeed them more often.

-We can now analyze the difference in competence acquisition between the two groups.
-Figure \ref{fig:mean_skills_level} performs such comparison, again as a boxplot, for after 5 steps and after 40 steps.
-The first observation is that the distribution of students is closer to distribution ''Q'' than to distribution ''P'', thus the average gains are not very high.
-Nevertheless we already saw before that the sequence allowed more students to reach higher levels and such results is also confirmed in Figure \ref{fig:mean_skills_level}.
-There we can see that for competences KnowMoney and Memory RiARiT allows greater gains up to a significance level of $95\%$.
-The KC IntSum could also be improved but due to the earlier termination of exercises it is not possible to further increase the competence level.
-In any case the result holds valid to the KC that decided the termination of the session.

-We can see the evolution of the KnowMoney estimated competence level of students in Figure \ref{fig:km_time}.
-We see here that student reach higher levels sooner.

-We provided a survey to the students to have some qualitative evaluation of the interface and the whole experiment.
-Being such young kids the results have to be carefully read.
-The results are summarized in Table \ref{tab:SurveyResults}.
-From there we see that the majority found it interesting, easy to use and was ready to repeat or prolong the session.
-Initially we thought that have the tokens would create some variety while simplifying the reading, but student did not want them and preferred to work with real money.
-In reality the Token are more complicated in less relevant to their previous experience, requiring a true abstraction of numbers while being less motivating to use.
-In this agglomerated results we do not know if that still solved the difficulties to some of them.
-Another surprising results is that they were not sure if they learned or not.